maziac/DeZog/design/design.md

 ## Main Classes

-- DebugAdapter: Just runs Z80Debug.
+- DebugSessionClass: Just runs DeZog.
+I s the main class to communicate with vscode.
 - Extension: The extension class.
 Activates the extension and registers commands.
 - Frame: Represents a Z80 StackObject, i.e. caller address and objects on stack.
 - Labels: Singleton which reads the .list and .labels file and associates addresses, labels, filenames and line numbers.
 - Settings: Singleton to hold the extension's settings.
 - ShallowVar: DisassemblyVar, RegistersMainVar, RegistersSecondaryVar, StackVar, LabelVar.
 Representations of variables.
 They know how to retrieve the data from zesarux.
 - Z80Registers: Static class to parse (from zesarux) and format registers.
-- Emulator: Gets requests from vscode and passes them to zesarux (via ZesaruxSocket).
+- Remote: Gets requests from the DebugSessionClass and passes them to e.g. ZEsarUX (via ZesaruxSocket).
+There are several Remote classes e.g. Zesaruxremote or ZxSimulatorRemote.
 - ZesaruxSocket: Socket connection and communication to zesarux emulator.
 Knows about the basic communication, but not the commands.